msukul/Getting-and-Cleaning-Data/README.md

 CodeBook.md: information about raw and tidy data set README.md: this file run_analysis.R: R script to transform raw data set in a tidy one

+How to

+clone this repository
+download compressed raw data
+unzip raw data and copy the directory 'UCI HAR Dataset' open a R studio and set the working directory to the repository root run run_analysis.R script
+In the repository root directory you find the file 'sensordataavgsubject.txt'